What Is Ransomware and Why Is It a Threat?

 What Is Ransomware?

-Ransomware dominated the news cycle this past week with cybercriminals’ attack on the Colonial Pipeline, which resulted in a disrupted gas supply and widespread gas shortages along the East Coast.
-Let’s define what ransomware really is and explain why it is a threat.
+This past week, Ransomware dominated the news cycle.
+Cybercriminals attacked the Colonial Pipeline, disrupting the gas supply and causing widespread gas shortages along the East Coast.
+Let’s define ransomware and explain why it is a threat.
 Next week, return to this blog.
-We will help you understand what you can do on your own to prevent a compromising event.
+We will help you understand how to prevent a compromising event.

 Ransomware is a strain of malware that can infiltrate an unsuspecting victim’s computer or network through various delivery methods such as through software downloads, convincing phishing or spam email, malicious email attachments and URLs, unpatched VPN vulnerabilities, insidious botnets, “free” versions of software or insecure or fraudulent websites.
-Once in, the ransomware installs itself on any network devices that it can access and begins encrypting any files that it can find.
-Just like a virus, it will then attempt to spread to connected systems, including other accessible computers and shared storage drives.
-If your computer becomes infected with ransomware (or an encryption Trojan), it may lock you out of your operating system and files as it goes about encrypting your data.
+Once in, the ransomware installs itself on any network devices it can access and encrypts any files it finds.
+Like a virus, it will then attempt to spread to connected systems, including other accessible computers and shared storage drives.
+If your computer becomes infected with ransomware (or an encryption Trojan), it may lock you out of your operating system and files as it encrypts your data.

-When the encryption process is done, your data then becomes a “digital hostage,” and it’s time for the thieves to begin extortion.
-The ransomware then displays instructions for a ransom payment and usually a threat to either destroy the data or make it publicly available.
-The victim or the victimized organization can either pay the ransom and hope to get the decryption key that will, presumably, enable them to restore the data, or they can attempt recovery on their own by removing from the network any infected files and systems and then restoring the data via clean backups.
+When the encryption is done, your data becomes a “digital hostage,” it’s time for the thieves to begin extortion.
+The ransomware then displays instructions for a ransom payment and is usually a threat to either destroy the data or make it publicly available.
+The victim or the victimized organization can either pay the ransom and hope to get the decryption key that will, presumably, enable them to restore the data, or they can attempt recovery on their own by removing from the network any infected files and systems and then repairing the data via clean backups.

 Ransomware Extortion Figures

-Ransom figures can range from several hundred dollars into the millions of dollars, and the ransom money is typically payable to cybercriminals in digital currency such as bitcoin, which can be transferred from one person to another without passing through a bank.
+Ransom figures can range from several hundred dollars to millions of dollars, and the ransom money is typically payable to cybercriminals in digital currency such as bitcoin, which can be transferred from one person to another without passing through a bank.

 Do cyberthieves ever take the ransom money and run?
 Yes, there’s always that risk.
 Even if the ransom is paid in full, that’s no guarantee that you will be able to regain your former access to your files.
 According to the Cybersecurity and Infrastructure Security Agency, “Even after a ransom has been paid to unlock encrypted files, threat actors will sometimes demand additional payments, delete a victim’s data, refuse to decrypt the data, or decline to provide a working decryption key to restore the victim’s access.”
 A recent survey of 1,200 IT security professionals who had suffered a ransomware attack revealed that 17 percent said they paid the fee but lost their data anyway.